aphan1982/homework_3/README.md

 <!-- //NOTES// -->
   • During the creation of the listening event for the button element, I wished to trigger a prompt that would allow a selection of one or more options--a check-box scenario--rather than the typical, binary prompt choice.
 A little research showed that this would be achievable via jQuery; therefore, I decided to abandon this approach in favor of the "series of prompts" mentioned in the assignment instructions.
+  • There are a couple areas that I'm sure that I could trim the fat to make the code cleaner and more efficient.
+One of these was the use of arrays